 For one reason or another, if you made the decision or life got in the way and you found yourself raising your child or children by yourself, this blog is for you.

 Her recipes are not your everyday recipes.
-They are specially crafted recipes that either saves you time when preparing or makes use of leftover to reduce wastage and cost, while not compromising on the quality of the meals.
+They are specially crafted that either saves you time when preparing or makes use of leftovers to reduce wastage and cost while not compromising on the quality of the meals.

 Time for yourself is significant as the only caregiver to her children.
 A single mother needs to be her best version and have her peace of mind to be the best mother she can be.
 She also gives on the importance of blogging and encourages her fellow single parents to start a blog.

 What inspired Learning 2 Bloom is her experience as a single mother of two children.
 She has been able to support both of them for over ten years without outside help.